oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

      - Open /classroom-admin
      - Click Add New Classroom

   ![Add New Classroom](images/Webpage-Guide/creatingclassroom1.png)

   **Enter:**

   - Classroom name
   - URL fragment

  ![Classroom name](images/Webpage-Guide/creatingclassroomaddnew.png)

   - Click on the classroom title
   - Click the pencil icon to edit details

  ![classroom title](images/Webpage-Guide/creatingclassroommath1.png)

    **Add:**
    - Course details
    - Topic introduction
    - Topic IDs

  ![creating classroom math](images/Webpage-Guide/creatingclassroommath.png)

 ### Creating a Topic
-   - **Quick method:** Use Load Dummy New Structures Data in [Activities tab](#activities-tab)(Loads a complete dataset, including: Topics,Skills,Stories,Questions)
+   - **Quick method:** Use Load Dummy New Structures Data in [Activities tab](#activities-tab) (Loads a complete dataset, including: Topics,Skills,Stories,Questions)
    - **Manual method:**
       - Open the Topics and Skills Dashboard.
       - Click on CREATE TOPIC.
       - A form will open where you need to fill:
          - Topic name
          - Topic thumbnail
-         - Other required details.
+         - Other required details
   ![create topic](images/Webpage-Guide/createtopic.png)

          - After saving, you will be redirected to the Topic Editor page.
  ![Topic Editor page](images/Webpage-Guide/topiceditor.png)
          - In the main editor tab, you will see validation errors that must be fixed before publishing.

 ![warnings](images/Webpage-Guide/warnings.png)

 Sections in the Topic Editor: